 Point-of-sale systems track consumption and immediately remove it from your restaurant’s inventory list, which helps to eliminate the risk of ringing up sold-out items.

 POS systems can monitor your staff’s sales and also monitor their hours with detailed labour cost data.
 You can use the POS system to create employee schedules and as a time clock enabling employees to punch in and out.
 It also safeguards your restaurant against employee theft.

 Every order for food preparation is sent through the POS system.
 Every item entered into the POS system is automatically removed from the inventory.
 At the end of every week, a POS system automatically calculates the inventory, enabling you to examine discrepancies and offers better purchasing choices.

 Installing a New POS System or Updating a Current System

 If you’re buying a new POS system for restaurant, ask your operator about the maintenance, repair services, system upgrade charges, and POS system training.
 On the first day that the POS system is put into service, request a POS system representative to be onsite to assist with the training and other technical problems.

 You’ll need to do your part in maintaining your restaurant POS system, too.
-Update the POS system with any new menu items, and make system familiarization part of the Micros Training Boston program for new staff.
+Update the POS system with any new menu items, and make system familiarization part of the Toast Installation in Boston program for new staff.
 Maintaining the integrity of your POS system database should be a high priority.